-Woodsmoke from cooking fires linked to pneumonia, cognitive impactsNovember 10th, 2011 in Health /
+Woodsmoke from cooking fires linked to pneumonia, cognitive impactsNovember 10, 2011 in Medicine & Health / Health

 Two new studies led by University of California, Berkeley, researchers spotlight the human health effects of exposure to smoke from open fires and dirty cookstoves, the primary source of cooking and heating for 43 percent, or some 3 billion members, of the world's population.
 Women and young children in poverty are particularly vulnerable.